Nanda2194/Rental-cars/README.md

 # Car  Rental Website

 ## Description
-This project is a responsive car and bike rental web page built using HTML, CSS, and Font Awesome icons.
+This project is a responsive car  rental web page built using HTML, CSS, and Font Awesome icons.
 It allows users to search for rental options by selecting pick-up and drop-off locations, dates, and vehicle preferences.

 ## Features
 - **Responsive Design**: Adapts to various screen sizes, ensuring a great user experience on mobile and desktop.